NewbieCodess/timer-app/README.md

 # timer-app

-Shows the days, hours, minutes and seconds remaining for a particular date
+Shows the days, hours, minutes and seconds remaining until the end date of #100daysofcode challenge